tylernass/Cybersecurity/README.md

 - My philosophy with these projects is to push and commit as much code as possible in whatever condition, to capture the evolution of the project and my thought process.

 Featured Projects:
-- JSON Parser (Python, JSON)
+- Dr. Brewster Research: JSON Parser (Python, JSON)
-- Program to scan open ports, IP Address, and sniff packets (Python, Scapy, Tkinter, Socket)
+- Personal Project: Program to scan open ports, IP Address, and sniff packets (Python, Scapy, Tkinter, Socket)